DillonOpperman/Appointment-Application-/README.md

 cd Appointment-Application-
 ```

-2. Install dependencies from the project root:
+2. Install dependencies:

 ```bash
 npm install
 ```

-3. Create environment file from template:
+3. Create the environment file from the template:

 ```bash
 cp .env.example .env
 ```

-4. Update `.env` values (see Environment Variables section).
+4. Update `.env` with your values (see Environment Variables section).

 5. Start the app: